-A group of Lownes County, Alabama, voters, all members of the newly formed Lowndes County Freedom Organization will seek an injunction the first of next week in U. S. District Court in Montgomery requiring that a complete slate of county officials be elected in the General Elections to be held in November 1966.
+Lowndes County, Ala., Jan.
+1,...
+A group of Lowndes County, Alabama, voters, all members of the newly formed Lowndes County Fredom Organization, will seek an injunction in U.S.District Court in Montgomery, the first of next week, requiring that a complete slate of county officials be elected in the general elections to be held November 8, 1966.

-The complaint, in U. S. District Judge Johnson's court will charge that "the white population of that county (Lowndes), constituting a small minority of the total, by un-lawful and unconstitutional means, has seized and retained all political power and has by such unlawful and unconstitutional means prevented the majority of the population, being the Negro people, from participating in any manner in the administration of county affairs or the selection of its government".
+The complaint, filed in U.S. District Judge Johnson's court, charges that "the white population of that County (Lowndes), constituting a small minority of the total, by unlawful and unconstitutional means, has seized and retained all political power and has by such unlawful and unconstitutional means prevented the majority of the population, being the Negro people, from participating in any manner in the administration of County affairs ar the selection of its government."

-These ends, says the complaint, have been acheived by "the prevention of Negroes from registering to vote or from participating in elections contrary to the provisions of the fourteenth and fifteenth admendments to the Constitution of the United States.... such preventions having been acheived under color of laws of the State of Alabama which on their face or in their discriminatory application are violative of such Constitutional provisions...."
+These ends, says the complaint, have been achieved by, "the prevention of Negroes from registering to voter or from participating in elections, comtrary to the provisions of the Fourtenath and Fifteenth Amendments to the Constitution of the United States... such prevention having been achieved under color of laws of the State of Alabama which on their face or in their discriminations application are violative of such constitutional provisions..."

-"In addition to the denial of the right to vote," the complaint charges, "segments of the white population of Lowndes County have from time to time, under color of law and otherwise, by threats, terror and violence, effectively intimidated Negroes from even attempting to exercise their franchise, and such threats, terror, and violence have been effective because the defendants who are involved with the administration of justice, to wit, the defendent T. Werth Thaggard, circuit court judge, the defendent, A. E. Gamble, Jr., circuit solicitor, and the defendent, C. F. Ryals, sheriff, have consitently failed to administer justice in Lowndes County as to punish the perpetrators of acts of violence, have continuously conducted trials in Lowndes County before juries from which Negroes have been systematically excluded or included in token numbers and have otherwise conspired....for the purpose of impeding, hindering, obstructing, and defeating the due course of justice in Lowndes County, with the intent to deny to the Negro citizens of Lowndes County the equal protection of the laws."
+"In addition to the denial of the right to vote," the complaint charges, "segments of the white population of Lowndes County have from time to time, under color of law and otherwise, by threats, terror and violence, effectively intimidated Negroes from even attempting to exercise their franchise, and such threats, terror, and violence have been effective because the defendants who are involved with the administration of justice, to wit, the defendant T. Werth Thagard, Circuit Court Judge, the defendent, A.E.
+Gamble, Jr., Circuit Solicitor and the defendent, C.F.
+Ryals, Sheriff, have consistently failed so to administer justice in Lowndes County as to punish the perpetrators of acts of violence, have continuously conducted trails in wondes County before juries from which Ne; Negroes have been systematically excluded or included in token numbers, and have otherwise conspired ... for the purpose of impeding, hindering, obstructing and defeating the due course of justice in Lowndes County, with the intent to deny to the Negro citizens of Lowndes County the equal protection of the laws."

-The complaint points out that as of November, 1964, the date of the last General Election of county officers in Lowndes County, no Negroes were registered to vote in Lowndes County although more than 80% of the counties population were Negroes, and that the "defendent office holders constitute the entire governmental machinery of the county who hold office through the elective process and in their capacity as such represent and are agents of the minority of the population who have unlawfully seized and retain political power...,"
+The complaint points out that as of November, 1961m the date of the last general election of County officers in Lowndes County, no Negroes were registered to vote in Lowndes County, although more that 80% of the County's population were Negroes, and that the "defendents office holders constitute the entire governmental machinery of the County who hold office through the elective process and in their capacity as such represent and are agents of the minority of the population who have unlawfully seized and retained political power..."